 Given GABF’s long history in Colorado, if you’re a local there is a good chance you’ve attended this festival.
 You may even attend it every year.
-But whether you’re a GABF newbie or you’ve been to all 34 previous festivals, we have a few general reminders to help you best enjoy, and survive, this year’s fest.
-Here’s a few of our tips to make sure this year you have the best time ever at GABF.
+But whether you’re a GABF newbie or you’ve been to all 34 previous festivals, we have a few general reminders to help you best enjoy, and survive this year’s fest.
+Here are a few of our tips to make sure this year you have the best time ever at GABF.

 GABF Do’s and Don’ts

 DO Get the App.
 Before your session make sure you download and update you’re the free My GABF app.
 The app has maps to help you bookmark your favorites beers and breweries before you arrive, and a handy map to help you find them when you get there.
 My GABF is a must-have to best navigate the enormous festival floor during the session.
 You can even use the app to take tasting notes, so you don’t forget the beers you tried and loved.
 You can download the app for free in the Apple App Store or on Google Play.